Jarlotee/turtleM/readme.md

 # turtleM

-turtleM is a micro library that bootstrap's the mediator pattern[1] in your .Net projects.
+turtleM is a micro library that bootstrap's the [mediator pattern] in your .Net projects.

 ### What is the mediator pattern?
 If you are unfamiliary with the mediator pattern and why you might want to see this [blog post].
 It provides a good example on how you can de-clutter your controller, seperate your concerns and create cleaner, more maintanable code.